codyshepherd/lunar-rocks/docs/RFC.md

 wrong, particularly for validation errors where the client can make another attempt at valid input.

+Clients are informed of errors via message type 114: Error.
+The payload of this message type will be a plaintext message describing the error.

 ## 4. Message Details
 As detailed in Section 2, Messages are identified by their message ID.